Greece Moments Greece Moments

 loutraki strand uferpromenade korinth

-In the 19th century, scientists once again recognised the therapeutic benefits of the thermal water, which triggered a real construction boom in the region.
-The Loutraki Municipal Thermal Springs on the northwestern outskirts of the village offer a historical insight into the thermal industry.
-Although it is not possible to swim here, the healing water can be tasted and the scenery in the form of a rotunda is inspiring.
+In the 19th century, scientists rediscovered the therapeutic benefits of the thermal water, triggering a veritable construction boom in the region.
+The Loutraki Municipal Thermal Springs on the northwestern outskirts of town offer a historical glimpse into the world of thermal baths.
+Although bathing is not permitted here, visitors can sample the healing water and admire the stunning rotunda-style setting.

 Loutraki Thermal Spa korinth ausflug